Kfar Saba: Kibbutz HaKovesh dining hall

 A stone house on Tel Hai Street designed for defense (outlooks and sharp-shooting parapets) served as the communal dining room of Kibbutz HaKovesh.
 The pioneers themselves lived in tents.
 In 1948, the kibbutz moved north to secure the Kalkiliya front.
 The building now houses the Kfar Saba Civil Guard.

 City's Park

 Kfar Saba's Park is one of the biggest parks in the Sharon area.
 It has an area of 250,000 m2.

 The park includes kids playgrounds, water fountains, roller skate arena, fitness facilities, and shaded dining areas.

 The park is open daily between 6:30 am and 11:00 pm.
 There is free parking for city residents in different locations around the park.

 Eva Fischer Fund

-Located in the Kfar Saba's Municipality Center is the Eva Fischer's Fund, which displays artworks about the Shoah given to the city by the Italian painter.
+Located in the Kfar Saba's Municipality Center is the Eva Fischer Fund, which displays artworks about the Shoah given to the city by the Italian painter.